11/8/2024

 Analyst, Baird

 Understood.
 My follow-up is on EMEA.
 I'm curious as to what you're hearing from your dealers in that region.
 Obviously, the business is down quite a bit this year.
-Do you get the sense that we could be seeing sort of a smaller cycle in EMEA that we're seeing in North America and in Latam or is there hope that that market can stabilize before the other two?
+Do you get the sense that we could be seeing sort of a similar cycle in EMEA that we're seeing in North America and LATAM, or is there hope that that market can stabilize before the other two?
 Thank you.

 speaker